vaclavhodek/quicknote_1/README.md

 1. Clone the repository.

-2. Open it in Android Studio (as of now, the **Canary** version is necessary because of Jetpack Compose)
+2. Open it in Android Studio.
+As of now, the **Canary** version is necessary because of Jetpack Compose.

 3. Run the app.